apiture/openapi-down-convert/README.md

 Currently, the tool does not support the following situations.
 Contributions welcome!

+* `openapi-down-convert` does not convert `exclusiveMinimum` and
+  `exclusiveMaximum`,
+  `unevaluatedProperties`,
+  `patternProperties`
-* `openapi-down-convert` does not convert `exclusiveMinimum` and `exclusiveMaximum` as defined in JSON Schema 2012-12; these handled differently in JSON Schema Draft 4 used in OAS 3.0.
+  as defined in JSON Schema 2012-12; these are not supported in JSON Schema Draft 7 used in OAS 3.0
-* Webhooks are not addressed.
+* Webhooks are not removed.
+Contributions welcome!
 * The tool only supports self-contained documents.
 It does not follow or resolve external `$ref` documents embedded in the source document.
 * Request body and response body `content` object transformations, such as